Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity: Kerr BH surrounded by a cloud of strings in Rastall gravity

 \subsection{Schwarzschild BH surrounded by a cloud of strings}

-Let us begin with the field equation of Rastall gravity model
+Let us begin with the field equation of Rastall gravity model~\cite{Rastall1972}

-where $\beta\equiv\kappa\lambda$ with $\lambda$ being Rastall parameter and $\kappa$ being the Rastall gravitational coupling constant.
-It is required that $\beta\neq1/6$ and $\beta\neq1/4$.
-Obviously, Eq.~\eqref{fieldequation} is redued to the field equation and the conservation of the energy-momentum tensor within the context of the general relativity when $\lambda=0$ and $\kappa=8\pi G$.
+where $\beta\equiv\kappa\lambda$ with the constant $\lambda$ being Rastall parameter and $\kappa$ being the Rastall gravitational coupling constant.
+It is required that $\beta\neq1/6$ and $\beta\neq1/4$~\cite{MoradpourSalakoA}.
+Obviously, Eq.~\eqref{fieldequation} is reduced to the field equation and the conservation of the energy-momentum tensor within the context of the general relativity when $\lambda=0$ and $\kappa=8\pi G$.